ben-fornefeld/mesh-gradient/README.md

 - `frequency`: The frequency of the fluid wave.
 Higher values create more ripples.
 - `amplitude`: The amplitude of the fluid wave.
 Higher values create more pronounced deformations.
 - `seed`: A seed value that gives back a static snapshot of the animation.
 This stops the animation.

+## MeshGradient

+- `blend`: Defines the blending strength between the colors.
+Default is 3.
+- `noiseIntensity`: Defines the intensity of the noise effect.
+Default is 0.5.

 Feel free to experiment with different values to achieve the perfect look for your application!